6 Devotionals about Knowing God in Grief

 By the time my daughter went ahead, God was already justly keeping His word in human history that mankind’s fall in the garden would result in death being part of this earthly experience (Gen. 3), and He had already planned to never leave or forsake me during one moment of my grief (Heb.
 13:5).
 These may have felt like two different experiences for me—in experiencing the first, my view of God’s goodness became clouded for a time, and in experiencing the second, I was drawn nearer to His heart.
 I might have come to perceive and understand even more evidences of His loving presence as time went on, but never did God change.
 The minute death came so near, God was already even closer—just as He had always planned to be.

-God’s unchangeableness can prompt me to both receive and share the gospel message while today is still here.
+God’s unchangeableness can prompt me to both receive and share the gospel message while on this earth.
 For God will keep His Word that the time of grace (Titus 2:11-14) will turn into a time for judgment (Acts 17:31).
-For all eternity, He will never change in blessing those made righteous through faith in the Son Jesus Christ—His promise of eternal life.
+For all eternity, He will never change in blessing those made righteous through faith in Jesus Christ—His promise of eternal life.
 And for all eternity He will never change in punishing the eternally damned—His promised response to unrepentant sinners of everlasting wrath.
-Have I believed in the firm, unchanging nature of God’s gospel and future plans, and have I understood the urgency of sharing the gospel message during my own short stay on this earth?
+Have I believed in the unchanging nature of God’s gospel and future plans, and have I understood the urgency of sharing the gospel message during my own short stay here?

 PRAYER AND PRAISE: